In this guideHide menu

 The private sector is an important development actor.
 Diverse parts of the private sector are increasingly motivated to combat gender inequality, for both business and social justice reasons.
 Both gender equality oriented philanthropists and businesses aiming to promote women and girls in their value chains, are starting to consider their potential to help combat discriminatory norms.
 This thematic guide provides resources related to the private sector’s role in gender norm change.
 Please check back here for updates as this area grows.

-New report: Private sector involvement in development: what impact on gender norms
+Report: Private sector involvement in development: what impact on gender norms

 The private sector is becoming an increasingly important development actor.
 This ALIGN report, by Rebecca Calder, explores some of the ways in which the private sector is engaging with discriminatory gender norms and their impacts.
 It examines private sector motivations for engaging with gender norms, efforts to integrate women and girls into supply chains, and their outcomes, and gender lens investing as a means to support norm change activities.
 It also examines some private sector innovations that are being adopted in social change activity.
 The report draws on a range of examples to illustrate how different private sector actors are attempting to achieving better development outcomes for women and girls.

-Spring Programme Spotlight
+Spring Programme case study

 Read more about SPRING, a business accelerator programme supporting fledgling enterprises to create products and services to help adolescent girls generate income and challenge discriminatory gender norms.